Life's Surges, raw and real

 Along with the depth and gravity of the seeds planted, my Life Surge experience has a pretty humorous twist.
 And as funny as it is, it starts with an embarrassing and mildly humiliating personal experience.

-Like many women my age, I am in my 60s and often struggle to understand and embrace this “aging process."
-(Dun dun dun…ominous….)
+Like many women my age, I am in my 60s and often struggle to understand and embrace this “aging process." (cue dark music....dun dun dun...)

 This particular event was even more critical to me because I had purchased the ticket, including photo ops.
 I mean, I was going to be having my picture taken with “celebrities!”
-I felt a bit vain, but re-acclimating to a new lifestyle and being in places NOT filled with manure, dust, and horse hair was all new to me.
+It felt a bit vain, but re-acclimating to a new lifestyle and being in places NOT filled with manure, dust, and horse-hair was all new to me.

 The day brought lots of tears, revelations, and convictions.
 God had big, personal lessons for me that day.